 Crime: Petty street crime, including purse snatching, does occur.
-Do not leave valuables unattended in public areas, unsecured hotel rooms or in rental homes.
+Do not leave valuables unattended in public areas, unsecured hotel rooms, rental homes, or visible in vehicles.

 Victims of Crime: For police and medical emergencies call 911.
 For fire emergencies call 333.
 After you have contacted local authorities, contact the U.S. Embassy at (246) 227-4000.